Dertyaz/TS-Webpack-Template/README.md

-Just a Typescript and Webpack emplty project
+Just a Typescript and Webpack empty project